JarrodOCallaghan/Text-Translator/README.md

 ### Goals
-The current goals include implementing a feedback loop to put direct translations into the implemented TensorFlow Neural Language Translation.
+* The current goals include implementing a feedback loop to put direct translations into the implemented TensorFlow Neural Language Translation.
 Assisting with the dataset for the TensorFlow training model.
 This is because there is limited English - Central Eastern Arrernte examples.

-It would be useful to implement a syntax formatter in the code which could be used to feed into the TensorFlow Training Model.
+* It would be useful to implement a syntax formatter in the code which could be used to feed into the TensorFlow Training Model.

-The project also aims to be able to translate large bodies of text in the future.
+* The project also aims to be able to translate large bodies of text in the future.
 For example, a news article or the text in a book.
 This is pending on an accurate consistent implementation of translation.

+* Some of the code can be refactored.
+There is some duplication in the code which can be reduced, for example the translator has loops to search wordlist, this can be split up into its own functions.
+Also, there is potential for larger bodies of text to perform slowly due to O(n^2) complexity for each word is looked up individually.
+May need to look at a more suitable data structure to solve this issue.

+* Refactor the tensorflow ml.py code so functions are split up more effectively.

 ### Limitations